Cross ratios and cubulations of hyperbolic groups: Epilogue.

 We can endow $\partial_cG$ with the pull-back of the topology of $\partial_c^{\rm vis}X$, or with one of the topologies of \cite{Cordes,Cashen-Mackay}, but $\Cr_X$ will rarely be continuous on its entire domain.
 Indeed, $\Cr_X$ takes integer values, whereas $\partial_cG$ can be connected (for instance when $G$ is a one-ended hyperbolic group).

 Nevertheless, we have the following:

-\begin{prop} Endowing $\partial_cG$ with any of the three topologies above, $\Cr_X$ is continuous at every 4-tuple with coordinates in $\partial_{\rm cnt}X\cu\partial_cX$. \end{prop} \begin{proof} It suffices to consider $\partial_cG$ endowed with the pull-back of the topology of $\partial_c^{\rm vis}X$, as this is the coarsest of the three.
+\begin{prop} Endowing $\partial_cG$ with any of the three topologies above, $\Cr_X$ is continuous at every $4$--tuple with coordinates in $\partial_{\rm cnt}X\cu\partial_cX$. \end{prop} \begin{proof} It suffices to consider $\partial_cG$ endowed with the pull-back of the topology of $\partial_c^{\rm vis}X$, as this is the coarsest of the three (see Section~3.1 in \cite{Charney-Sultan} and Section~7 in \cite{Cashen-Mackay}).
 In this case, the result follows from Proposition~\ref{cr continuous} and Remark~\ref{topologies on cnt 2}. \end{proof}